 Sometime in the 1960s the Fire-King mark disappeared all together.
 “OVEN PROOF” also changed to “HEAT RESISTANT” on some marks, like on the back of this Shell pattern dinner plate.

-In the 1960s, the use of the Fire-King marking started to be phased out (Wilkins et al. 63), and Anchor Hocking stopped using the Fire-King trademark altogether in 1976 (Wilkins et al. #93).
+In the 1960s, the use of the Fire-King marking started to be phased out (Wilkins et al. 63), and Anchor Hocking stopped using the Fire-King trademark altogether in 1976 for its crystal ovenware line.
+(Wilkins et al. #93)

 At this time the Anchor Hocking logo also changed from the anchor over the “H” logo to the anchor inside a rounded square.
 (Wilkins et al. 93).

 Did You Know?
 Jade-ite Restaurant Ware had the longest production run from 1948-1974 (Wilkins et al. 35) and features almost every variation of the Fire-King marking.